TheGroxEmpire/icpd-bot/docs/roadmap.md

 - normalized recommendation inputs
 - region eligibility rules
+- recommendation storage per location and good type
+- sanctioned-country specialization change detection
+- recommendation change alerts for watched locations
 - region ranking and explanation output
 - test coverage for ranking behavior

 Definition of done:

 - the engine produces deterministic ranked output from cached data
+- limited sanctions allow factories in proxy countries occupied by the sanctioned country
+- full sanctions bar factories for any company using workers from ICPD countries
 - business rules are isolated in one service

 ## Phase 6: Managed Embed Refresh